The Effects of Smoking: Emphysema

 Despite treatment options, COPD-related illnesses are the fourth leading cause of death in the US.

 What can be done to prevent Emphysema

 Since most cases of emphysema and other COPD-related diseases are caused by smoking, the best means of prevention is to avoid smoking.
-This includes all tobacco related products.
+This includes all tobacco related products, including vapes; although there is no evidence that vaping causes or aggravates emphysema, it would probably best to stop vaping as well as quitting smoking.
 Those who do smoke should quit immediately.
 Quitting could prevent the occurrence of tobacco-related diseases, or slow down progression in those who are already sufferers.